open-component-model/ocm-spec/README.md

 Code contributions, feature requests, bug reports, and help requests are very welcome.
 Please refer to the [Contributing Guide in the Community repository](https://github.com/open-component-model/community/blob/main/CONTRIBUTING.md) for more information on how to contribute to OCM.

 OCM follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

+## Licensing

+Copyright 2022 SAP SE or an SAP affiliate company and Open Component Model contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/open-component-model/ocm-spec).